Lil’ Kim Shows Off Hourglass Shape In Sheer Leotard & Tight Pants

 Kim’s new record, 9, is her first album in 14 years.
 It consists of nine new tracks and five collaborations with Rick Ross, Musiq Souldchild, Rich the Kid, O.T.
 Genasis, and City Girls.

-Ahead of the album’s release, she won a lifetime achievement award at the 2019 BET Hip Hop Awards.
+Ahead of the album’s release, she won a Lifetime Achievement Award at the 2019 BET Hip Hop Awards.

 Her previous albums — Hard Core, The Notorious K.I.M., La Bella Mafia, and The Naked Truth — helped her become one of rap music’s leading ladies.